Sateyoup/Sateyoup/README.md

 - 👋 Hi, I’m @Sateyoup
-- 👀 I’m interested in tech
+- 👀 I’m interested in tech and applied physics
-- 🌱 I’m currently developing syrinxOS
-- 📫 How to reach -